 Site Director Horizons KSU

-Horizons KSU started with fifteen rising first graders in 2015, and will continue to add a grade level each year since.
+Horizons KSU started with fifteen rising first graders in 2015, and has added a grade level each year since.
 In summer 2018, close to 60 students participated in the program.
 The goal of this program is to close the summer learning gap and, in turn, increase high school graduation rates for economically disadvantaged children.
 Providing engaging and successful learning opportunities to inspire minds, and building relationships rooted in an environment of care and trust.
 The program incorporates swimming into the program which also builds confidence in the classroom.
 The program also provides valuable internships as well as observation and service hours to rising teachers from the Bagwell College of Education.